Vanilla Comments: Integrated Comment System to Supercharge Your Community

 Embedding Vanilla Comments into your blog will insert a comment window at the bottom of each article:

 If the reader is not already signed in, they will be prompted to do so:

 The comments are displayed below the article and simultaneously, a new discussion thread is created in the community:

 How do I implement comments?

-If you are using our Universal Code, the code snippet can be modified to create discussion threads in the appropriate forum category based on the blog post category.
+f you are using different blog software, you will need to edit the blog template and replace the existing blog comments with the code that can be found in the Dashboard under Forum>Blog Comments.
+Use our Universal Code, the code snippet can be modified to create discussion threads in the appropriate forum category based on the blog post category.